 - Look up the other person's callsign and check that any address you are given matches.
 If not, ask yourself why not?

 - Do a QRZ.com or web search on the callsign.
 Pirates prefer to use callsigns where you have no independent way of contacting them or verifying that they are a ham so beware if they are

 - Always get a phone number for the seller and speak to them directly.
 Make sure they sound like a ham when they're thinking on the fly.

 - Reverse-lookup the phone number's area code and exchange (e.g. at allareacodes.com) to ensure it is near the QTH of the licencee.
 Again, if not, why not?

 - Be cautious of phone numbers that belong to blocks assigned to VOIP providers - those numbers could be set up by anyone anywhere to look Canadian but forward

 - Get pictures and do a Google image search to ensure they are not ripped off another site.
 Check for a recent date in the EXIF

-info and if the picture could include an image of an engraved callsign plaque, QSL card or the seller's local newspaper for that day would help show that the person actually
+info and if the picture could include an image of an engraved callsign plaque, QSL card or something you ask the seller to write and place in the shot would help show that the

 - Be cautious if an email is 'callsign' @ 'hotmail.com', 'gmail.com' or similar as anyone could set one of those up.
 Primary ISP